 After a round table discussion at the University of Johannesburg to talk about the challenges facing women pursuing higher education, she announced that the Association of Commonwealth Universities was awarding gender grants to three major universities in South Africa.

 “The goal here is to be able to support women as they are working in research and higher education roles.
 When a woman is empowered it changes absolutely everything in the community, and starting an educational atmosphere is really a key point of that,” she said.

-However, despite the visit being filled with notable figures and high-profile events, a particularly powerful moment was when she visited the memorial for Uyinene Mrwetyana, a UCT student whose death triggered a mass protest against gender-based violence in Cape Town in September.
+However, despite the visit being filled with notable figures and high-profile events, Megan quietly visited the memorial for Uyinene Mrwetyana, a UCT student whose death triggered a mass protest against gender-based violence in Cape Town in September.